 It's time to Discover BPS

-Attend an Information Session for answers to all your questions about BPS schools, the registration process and more.
+Attend an Information Sessions for answers to all your questions about BPS schools, the registration process, and more.
 Starting in November, Information Sessions provide tips on the transition and kindergarten selection/enrollment process, along with suggested activities to help families prepare for a successful entry into kindergarten.

-During School Preview Time (December– January), the Boston Public Schools invites families to get to know the schools.
-With more than 76 early learning, elementary and K-8 schools in the City, visiting schools is the best way to decide which ones might be good matches for your child and your family.
-If you cannot attend a School Preview Time session, call the principal to set up visit.
-In most cases you will have the opportunity to walk around the school, talk with staff and see classrooms.
+During School Preview Times, the Boston Public Schools invites families to get to know the schools.
+With more than 73 early learning, elementary and K-8 schools in the City, visiting schools is the best way to decide which ones might be good matches for your child and your family.
+If you cannot attend a School Preview Time session, call the principal to set up a visit.
+In most cases, you will have the opportunity to walk around the school, talk with staff and see classrooms.
 You may be able to meet school parents or the parent liaison.

 Your 'Visit & Choose Schools' Checklist

-Complete during October to January.
+Complete from October to January.
 The steps you need to take are listed below and all relevant documents and links are indicated in red in the Quick Links box to the right!